saurabhjadhav1911/flamenco/web/project-website/content/faq/_index.md

 determine the location of rendered files.

+## Can Flamenco render a single image across multiple Workers?

+Flamenco does not support this at the moment.
+In theory this would be possible with a [custom job type][jobtypes].
+With the Cycles render engine it might be possible it set up a set of tasks that each render a specific chunk of samples, and then merge those samples together for the final image.

+If you have made a custom job type that does this, please contact us to get it added to the [third-party jobs section][thirdpartyjobs].

 ## Can I use the Compositor to output multiple EXR files or Passes?

 This is possible with Flamenco, but it takes a bit of work.
 Although it's not